-The catheter should be placed via a jugular, subclavian, or femoral vein approach only.
+The catheter should be placed via a femoral vein approach only.
 Do not allow the catheter to be placed into the right atrium or right ventricle.
 Placement in the right atrium or right ventricle can result in severe patient injury or death.